kruize/autotune/design/KruizeLocalAPI.md

 **Request with `model_settings` and `term_settings` field**

 Under `recommendation_settings`, the `model_settings` and `term_settings` field is optional
-and allows you to specify model and term details.
+and can be used to specify model and term details.
 Currently, it supports configurations for a single model and a single term.
 Model can be set to either cost or performance and term can be set to short, medium or long term.